 To continue to provide such a high level of service, I have to be selective about the clients I work with.
-It may sound harsh, but it’s a simple fact of business.
-Gone are the days of saying yes to everyone, or even people-pleasing.
+It may sound harsh, but it’s a fact of business.
+Gone are the days of saying yes to everyone.
 It’s an adjustment for sure, and part of the constant evolution of being a business owner.

 The decision is partly linked to coverage hours.

 If I take on too many clients, I’ll inevitably let some people down.
 I wouldn’t be able to provide a high level of service.
-Or I’ll burn out and close my doors, which I’ve seen happen many times in this industry.
+Or I’ll burn out and close my doors, which I’ve seen happen many times to others in this industry.